keplerlab/enhant/docs/source/getting_started_in_2_mins.rst

    c.
 Document icon to take notes

+5. You can click the pencil icon to open up various annotation tools.
+   The functionality of different tools below:

+   a.
+Pen icon to draw over the page (with color selection)

+   b.
+Highlighter icon to highlight content (with color selection)

+   c.
+Text icon to add text anywhere in the page (with color selection)

+   d.
+Eraser icon to erase content drawn by pen, highlighter or text
+      annotation tools

+   e.
+Eye icon to temporarily hide all annotations

+   f.
+Trash icon to delete all annotations

-5. Once the meeting is over, hit the animated record icon to stop enhan(t).
+6. Once the meeting is over, hit the animated record icon to stop enhan(t).
 A zip file containing the meeting data is downloaded in your default download location.